“No Ray, it was you.”

 “No, Ray – it was you.”

 Whether symbolic baseball or political hardball, the Republican’s days of fantasy politics have been dead for decades.
-Whatever the reasons – 1 per cent, pinky-raised upbringing, poor potty training, or timid, politically flaccid ‘leadership’ calling the plays– until they understand what it takes to win, accept the lessons learned and employ successful, new strategies, they are doomed to the political bleachers, along with Libertarians and other perennial losers, who fail to muster the brains, bucks and guts to play successfully in the big league.
-Their “Field of Dreams” will remain just that: a fantasy, populated with the ghosts of legends but ending in another disappointing dream sequence for spectators.
+Whatever the reasons – 1 percent, pinky-raised upbringing, poor potty training, or timid, politically flaccid ‘leadership’ calling the plays– until they understand what it takes to win, accept the lessons learned, and employ successful, new strategies, they are doomed to the political bleachers, along with Libertarians and other perennial losers, who fail to muster the brains, bucks and guts to play successfully in the big league.
+Their “Field of Dreams” will remain just that: a fantasy populated with the ghosts of legends but ending in another disappointing dream sequence for spectators.

 Comments